-You will be interested to know that the Nepalese divide the year into six seasons or ritu (season in Nepali) - Basanta (Spring), Grishma (Summer), Barkha (Monsoon season), Sharad (Early Autumn), Hemanta (Late Autumn) and Shishir (Winter).
+You will be interested to know that the Nepalese divide the year into six seasons or Ritu (season in Nepali) - Basanta (Spring), Grishma (Summer), Barkha (Monsoon season), Sharad (Early Autumn), Hemanta (Late Autumn) and Shishir (Winter).

 While locally the year is divided into six seasons, the tourism sector follows the traditional seasonal division, ie, Spring, Summer, Autumn and Winter.
 Here’s what you can expect in each season.

-This is the ideal season for Trekking and Hiking holidays.
+Spring is the ideal season for Trekking and Hiking holidays.
 You can head to the mountains and walk beneath the high peaks.
-Take the popular Everest Base Camp Trek, Annapurna Base Camp trek, Ghorepani Poon Hill trek or traverse through the high mountain passes of Thorung La (Annapurna Circuit), Chola and Renjo La.
+Take the popular Everest Base Camp Trek, Annapurna Base Camp trek, Ghorepani Poon Hill trek or traverse through the high mountain passes of Thorung La (Annapurna Circuit), Chola, and Renjo La.
 If you prefer solitude, then you can walk through the less crowded trails of Langtang Valley or Manaslu Circuit.

 The hills around Kathmandu and Pokhara are ideal for day hikes and family excursions.
-Physically less strenuous and demanding then high-altitude treks, short day hikes take you across a rural landscape filled with terraced fields and small traditional villages.
+Physically less strenuous and demanding than high-altitude treks, short day hikes take you across a rural landscape filled with terraced fields and small traditional villages.

 Spring is the ideal time for helicopter tours.
 You can head to Everest or Langtang and enjoy aerial views of some of the highest peaks in the world.
 Everest Heli Treks offer you the luxury of trekking to EBC and returning to Lukla via helicopter.
-If you are an active person you can also try some multi-activity sports like paragliding, bungy jumping, mountain biking etc.
+If you are an active person you can also try some multi-activity sports like paragliding, bungy jumping, mountain biking, etc.

-During this summer season there is abundant greenery and though not an ideal season to trek, the verdant hillsides are worth exploring during this time of the year.
+During this summer season, there is abundant greenery and though not an ideal season to trek, the verdant hillsides are worth exploring during this time of the year.
 Homage to the Rain God (Rato Machindranath Jatra) is offered during this time.

 The birth anniversary of the world’s greatest teacher Lord Buddha is also held during this time.
 Fertility festivals like Ubhauli and Teej are observed.
 The Brahmins change their sacred thread (Janai Purnima) in this season.

 People don’t usually travel to Nepal during this time.
-Summer is the official ‘off-season’ in tourism circle.
+Summer is the official ‘off-season’ in the tourism circle.
 But there’s an advantage to plan your travel during this time.
 The upside of traveling during the off-season is, you get to avoid the crowd and enjoy awesome off-season deals and discounts.
 Most of the service providers offer off-season discounts.

-Moreover the landscape is worth a view at this time of the year.
+Moreover, the landscape is worth a view at this time of the year.
 The green paddy fields, verdant hills covered with mist and lush rivers, a summer trip to Nepal will reward you with glorious views.
 Take a village tour and explore the medieval villages of Khokana and Bungamati in Kathmandu Valley.

-If you intend to trek to the mountains, you can head to Mustang, Dolpo or the Tsum Valley.
+If you intend to trek to the mountains, you can head to Mustang, Dolpo, or the Tsum Valley.
 These places lie under the rain shadow and thus receive no rainfall.
 If you are a hardcore kayaker or rafting enthusiast you can ride on the rapids of the Himalayan rivers.

-Autumn is the most popular season for tourists visiting Nepal.
+Autumn season is the most popular season for tourists visiting Nepal.
 The skies remain clear.
 The days are warm and pleasant, but the nights can turn a bit chilly.
 The humidity disappears and the temperatures remain moderate.
 The trekking trails are crowded with trekkers as this season offers the best views of the Himalayan peaks.

-As the weather remains stable, outdoor activities like paragliding, white-water rafting, bungy jumping, mountain biking etc. can be done during this time.
+As the weather remains stable, outdoor activities like paragliding, white-water rafting, bungy jumping, mountain biking, etc. can be done during this time.